 Power RangersReunion Shows will bring back the theme song for each series that returns.
 The 15th anniversary episode "Once A Ranger" (part of Power Rangers Operation Overdrive) makes it a little absurd, however: Rangers from five teams (Mighty Morphin, Ninja Storm, Dino Thunder, SPD, and Mystic Force) appear and we get to hear all five of their respective season theme songsnote Except Mighty Morphin's, due to legal issues - it's believed that the producers wouldn't have spent money for the right to use it after all they spent bringing the actors in each of the three battles in which they participate.
 The big final battle throws in the Operation Overdrive theme as well, since the battle is the Operation Overdrive team's collective He's Back moment following their earlier De Powering.

-Although, the most recognizable music from Power Rangers after the main theme has to be Bulk and Skull's theme, which is kind of silly and complimented with gag noises.
+Although, the most recognizable music from Power Rangers after the main theme has to be Bulk and Skull's background music which was used from Mighty Morphin' to Turbo which is kind of silly and complimented with gag noises.
 Possibly due to the fact that the pair remain the longest-running recurring characters of the series.
+Bulk And Spike's leitmotif in Power Rangers Samurai uses a similar version.

 Lightspeed Rescue team had a notable motif drawn from the guitar solo/bridge from its theme song.